BrickRecycler.com accepts used mixed and new Lego pieces. Just send to the address above.

 Q: How many Legos are made each year?

-A: 60 Billion Lego elements were made in 2014 made each year which is enough to reach all the way to the moon, and half the way back to earth!
+A: Approximately 60 Billion Lego bricks are made each year which is enough to reach all the way to the moon, and half the way back to earth!

 Q: How many Legos have been produced ever?